My first evening in Kiel

 With so many signals for vehicles, people, bicycles, I crossed the road anyway.
 Immediately, the only person across the street, an old woman with a worried look confronted me.
 She started a conversation, I understood the word “Gefarhrlich” meaning dangerous and realized I probably did something wrong.
 I also heard about Germans fixation about the rules.
 In the little German I knew, I started explaining myself to her.
 I told her that I did not see the signal and she understood that I couldn’t see at all because my eyes were Kaput.
 She felt very sorry for me and I felt very sorry for me.
 I continued walking, I walked on the lanes meant for bicycles and got belled at a few times.
 I somehow managed to reach the university in one piece.
 But my adventure didn’t stop there.

 My first day at the University

 The doors of some offices were so gigantic.
 It was meant for strong and tall Germans, I thought.
 Pushing one such door with all my might, I entered the office sweating in the cold weather, and the door closed behind me.
 Adding push-ups to the to-do list in my mind, I turned around to look at the mammoth again.
 I saw another student at the door, and she pressed a button and the door open.
 I flushed, I just forced opened an automatic door.
-Gladly, no one saw, or so I though!
+Gladly, no one saw, or so I thought!